 Daniel S. Hamermesh (University of Texas at Austin and Royal Holloway, University of London) is the 2013 winner of the IZA Prize in Labor Economics.
-He received the prestigious award, worth 50,000 euros, in recognition of his fundamental contributions to the analysis of labor demand during an award ceremony in Washington, DC, on November 18.
+He received the prestigious award in recognition of his fundamental contributions to the analysis of labor demand during an award ceremony in Washington, DC, on November 18.

 According to the Prize Committee, "Hamermesh's research is characterized by a focus on thought-provoking questions, a high level of creativity, and careful combination of theoretical and empirical methods.
 He has shaped the way other scholars, as well as policy makers, think about some of the key issues in labor economics."

 2012: Richard Blundell (University College London und IFS)

 On September 22, 2012, IZA Director Klaus F. Zimmermann awarded this year's IZA Prize in Labor Economics to Richard Blundell (University College London and IFS) during the Annual Conference of the European Association of Labour Economists (EALE) hosted by IZA in Bonn.
 The Prize honors Blundell's path-breaking contributions to the econometric analysis of labor markets and public policy reforms.

 According to the Award Statement, "Professor Blundell has played a major role in the development of modern labor and policy analysis.
 His work is characterized by a focus on pressing questions in economic policy, the development of cutting-edge econometric methods to tackle such questions, and painstaking analysis of micro data.
 Blundell's contributions laid the foundations for the modern economic analysis of labor supply, consumer behavior, and policy reforms."